Freestyle slalom skating: List of slalom moves

-Instruction
+Certification

+While there are no official certifications recognised by World Skate, finding skaters via social media is a common method of connection.
+Certain countries and companies may offer certification services to align skill levels across communities.

 Both the ICP and Skate IA offer slalom instructor certification programs which develop the ability of skaters and coaches in breaking down slalom tricks.
 They also expand instructors' ability in identifying and solving problems in slalom skating.

 Competitions

 The World Slalom Series Association (WSSA) organised the first World Championships in inline freestyle in 2008.
 The competition has been held annually since then and in 2015, World Skate recognized it as an official world championships from the organization, known as the Inline Freestyle World Championship.
 This competition has been part of the World Skate Games since 2017.

-WSSA still organizes all other major calendar competitions in inline freestyle, including the World Cup.
+As of 2024 WSSA no longer organizes major calendar competitions in inline freestyle.

+World Skate currently hosts all compeititons and ranks skaters based on their performances.
+There are a range of types of competitions, from local, to continental, and international.